wkliao/HEP/NOvA/metadata_study.md

   + The file was only created (and opened) once.
 The program creates the groups and their datasets and writes to them later.
 And the increasing order of file offsets of metadata is the same as the creation order.

 #### Test 3(2 groups, dataset size = 256, default metadata block size 2KB)
-* The location of matadata:
+* The location of matadata of the output file:
   + group1 object header
   + datasets object headers in group1
   + group2  object header